-The message domain that includes all messages that are exchanged between the broker and SAP R3 clients across the MQSeries link for R/3.
+The message domain that includes all messages that are exchanged between the broker and SAP R3 clients by the MQSeries® link for R/3.
 Messages in this domain are processed by the IDOC parser.
-See also BLOB domain, JMS domain, MIME domain, MRM domain, XML domain, XMLNS domain, and XMLNSC domain.
+See also BLOB domain, DataObject domain, JMS domain, MIME domain, MRM domain, SOAP domain, XML domain, XMLNS domain, and XMLNSC domain.